 - that the provider should do something that we consider to be fair in the circumstances (for example, to consider what adjustments it should make for a disability)

 - that the provider changes the way it handles appeals and / or complaints

 - that the provider should review or change its procedures or regulations

 - that the provider should apologise for mistakes it has made or for acting unfairly.

 We normally try to put the student back in the position they would have been in, had the act or omission by the provider not occurred.
 However this may not always be possible or appropriate and in such cases we may award compensation, or some other remedy.

 We would not normally require the provider to change a mark or a degree classification.
 This is because we cannot interfere with the provider’s academic judgment.
 We may refer the matter back to the provider to be looked at again.

 We would not normally require an individual to offer an apology or for the provider to discipline an individual.
 This is because we are looking at what the provider has done wrong rather than what an individual has done.
 We can recommend that the provider refers staff for training or that the provider should apologise.

 It is outside our remit to monitor or regulate providers.
 We cannot punish or fine them.

-What happens after the Final Decision?
+What happens after the Final Complaint Outcome is issued?